SlimeVR/SlimeVR-Docs-Site/src/glove-for-slime/index.md

   <img src="assets/index/img/Glove-Building/Glove-FlexSensor-inserted.jpg" loading="lazy" class="small-size-image">
 </div>

-Solder the wires on the same side of each flex sensor and connect them to the Feather V2’s GND pin.

 Next, connect the opposite side of each sensor to the corresponding Feather V2 pins:
 - A9: Thumb
 - A7: Index